seanox/seanox-ai-nlp/README.md

 ## Structured NLP Workflow

-The following figures illustrate the core motivation and design focus of this package design.
-They outline the typical stages of a structured NLP pipeline and highlights the specific components where this package provides support.
+The following figures illustrate the core motivation and design focus of this package.
+They outline the typical stages of a structured NLP pipeline and highlight the specific components where this package provides support.

 ![Retrieval Process](https://raw.githubusercontent.com/seanox/seanox-ai-nlp/refs/heads/master/assets/retrieval-process.svg)